 Visit Municipal Park

-The park is a peaceful place and great view points plus a great location for taking photos.
+A park is a peaceful place and great viewpoints plus it is a good location for taking photos.

 See Hatyai Park Lantern Festival

 The Hatyai Park Lantern Festival is located opposite Hatyai Ice Dome in Municipal Park.
 The lantern festival held at the park every year from November till the end of the year.

 Simply as the name suggests that it is a festival where lanterns are got in from Bangkok and Singapore.